 - If your baby knows how to fall asleep independently

-Naps at Daycare & the Sleep Environment
+Naps at Daycare & The Sleep Environment

 The most common age group where I see short naps at daycare is in the infant room (babies under 1 year).
 One of the reasons babies in the infant room have short naps at daycare is because of the environment.
 Infants under a year old have vastly different schedules.
 A 3-month-old cannot handle the same amount of awake time as an 11-month-old.

-Which means your baby might be going down for a nap just as another is waking up, being fed, or having a meltdown.
+Which means your baby might be going down for a nap just as another baby is waking up, being fed, or having a meltdown.
 Additionally, daycare naps may be shorter because of the noise level.
 Your daycare may be willing to play white noise while your child is sleeping.
 So it’s always worth asking to help mask the noises in the room.

 Since your baby might be sleeping while others are awake, the room may be super bright as they’re trying to go down for their nap which can make it a little more challenging to fall asleep.